 For the past few years, misogyny and antagonism toward women has been breaking out across our country like a rash of festering boils.
 In several states, laws have been enacted that give the unborn fetus constitutional rights, while simultaneously relegating the rights of pregnant women to second class status.
 Because of these laws, any pregnancy is a potential crime scene to a zealous prosecutor.
 Even though women have a 30 percent chance of having a miscarriage, these laws would require each one to be investigated for neglect or malfeasance on the part of the pregnant woman.
 This is not hypothetical.
 In Iowa, a woman in her second trimester of pregnancy who fell down a set of stairs, fearful of possible damage to her fetus, called an ambulance for assistance.
 At the hospital doctors thought that she may have fallen on purpose and called police.
 She was charged with attempted fetal homicide, separated from her children and held for two days until the prosecutor realized that the law only applied to the third trimester of pregnancy.

 Similar horror stories abound from California to Alabama and beyond: Women are being forced to have Cesarian sections against their will; addicted women are being prosecuted for crimes against the fetus while at the same time being denied access to any help for their addictions; Republicans in the U.S. Congress have gone so far as to introduce legislation that would allow a hospital to refuse to perform an abortion even if it means that the pregnant woman will die.
-Having valiantly saved a fetus, these politicians then make sure that any poor ones will be condemned to poverty and malnutrition as they furiously cut funds for Head Start, food stamps and any other aid to poor children and mothers that they can find.

 In Florida, George Zimmerman is allowed to kill an unarmed black teenager in order to "stand his ground" but a woman being accosted by her violent, abusive husband fires a warning shot into the air to keep him at bay and faces 60 years if the prosecutor has his way.